 - If your responses are verified, you will be able to view your 1099-G form.

-- You can view or print your forms for the past seven years.
+- You can view your forms for the past seven years.
 Select the appropriate year and click "View 1099G".

 If you cannot access your 1099-G form, you may need to reset your password within IDES's secure website.
-Please note that this site differs from the system used by PUA claimants, and your password may have expired.
+Please note that this site differs from the system used by PUA claimants.

-IDES mailed paper copies of the 1099-G form in January to all claimants who opted NOT to receive their form electronically.
+IDES will mail paper copies of the 1099-G form to all claimants who opted NOT to receive their form electronically.

 Claimants may also request their 1099-G form via Tele-Serve.
 Please call (312) 338-4337 and select main menu option 3, for claim status.